sebeaumont/blueflow/README.md

 This was motivated by my reasearch on collision and grounding event detection for small craft.

-We are currently expanding from flat file data files into using the SpatiaLite GIS backend this is a work in progress best tracked on its own development branch.
+We are currently migrating from flat file data files to using the SQLite database.
+We have experimented with SpatiaLite GIS module but the jury is still out on the utility vs. maintainability aspects (see below).

 We have done some experiments using netCDF files which might be interesting way of standardising on layers.
 We'd really like to support grib as these are